Working with a team, a manager asked:

 - A team’s decisions are more likely to represent the wide range of interests within the company better than an individual leader acting alone.

-- Team members, as well as the people they represent, should better understand and be more likely to support company decisions that they have played a role in shaping.
+- Team members and the people they represent should better understand and be more likely to support company decisions that they have played a role in shaping.

 - Communication among senior management should be more efficient and aligned because they meet together, as a team, regularly.

-- The job of managing a company is too large to be accomplished by any one individual leader; a team can spread the work and ensure that important tasks receive adequate attention.
+- Managing a company is too large to be accomplished by any one individual leader; a team can spread the work and ensure that important tasks receive adequate attention.